-The submission for reform of the BVG (Federal Pensions Act) adopted by the Federal Council in November 2020 makes provision for the minimum BVG conversion rate to be reduced to 6.0 % and measures taken to offset the resulting benefit losses (coordination deduction halved, adjusted pension savings and a pension supplement financed jointly via wage contributions).
-The debate in parliament began at the end of 2021.
-The revised BVG is therefore unlikely to enter into force before 2024.

-Column 3a (Qualified Fiscally Privileged Pension Schemes)

-Purpose
+With the adoption of the AHV 21 Reform, the retirement age (now known as the reference age) for women is to be raised progressively to 65 for occupational benefit purposes too and will allow flexible retirement between the ages of 63 and 70.
+The Federal Council's explanatory statement on the BVG reform which is designed to reduce redistributions and improve the level of benefits for lower earners and part-time employees is still being debated in Parliament.
+The entry into force of a revised BVG before 2025 is therefore unlikely.

-Encouragement of investment in private savings plans in addition to the first two columns.
+Purpose Encouragement of investment in private savings plans in addition to the first two columns.
 Up to a certain amount contributions to column 3a can be deducted from the taxable income.

-Saving schemes

-Bank savings and insurance policies.
-The maximum annual deduction is:
+Saving schemes Bank savings and insurance policies.
+The maximum permitted deduction in 2023 is CHF 7,056 (normal deduction) or CHF 35,280 (self-employed persons without 2nd column).
 This deduction can be applied to both the direct federal tax and the cantonal income tax.
 If gainful activity continues beyond the ordinary AHV retirement age, benefit savings may at the same time also continue in column 3a.
 The continuation of benefit savings is permitted for a maximum of five years beyond the ordinary retirement age.